 - Fee: whether to use the Free or Premium version of Metrix.
 With Premium you'll get some extra features and most of all support the development and maintenance of Disc Golf Metrix :)

-- Create competition: at the end, create the competition by clicking this button.
-Before this, the competition doesn't exist yet and you can also Cancel at this point without creating a competition.
+- Create competition: at the end, you have two options.
+Before this, the competition doesn't exist yet and you can also Cancel at this point without creating competition.

-- Detail: basic settings for a competition, some new after creating like: type, groups, classes and more access rights.
+- Basics: basic settings for a competition, some new after creating like: name, dates, structure, groups, classes and more access rights.

 - Players: player management, copy/add/remove/change players, classes, groups, payments etc and generate groups.

 - Public: settings related to how competition and results are shown to users following the competition.
 Also player registration related settings are here.